SixBytesUnder/infoboard/README.md

 # build production bundle
 $ npm run build
 # Note, if you get build errors, delete `node_modules` and `.nuxt` directories, then run `npm install` and `npm run build` again
-# if above doesn't help, make a backup copy of your .env file, then delete the whole app and run
+# if above doesn't help, make a backup copy of your .env file, then delete the whole app and remove persistent pm2 process
 $ pm2 stop infoboard
 $ pm2 delete infoboard
 # and follow `production deployment steps` above
-# If this still does not resolve the issue, run `npm run build` on your dev machine and just plain copy `.nuxt` to your RaspberryPi web directory
+# If this still does not resolve the issue, run `npm run build` on your dev machine (i.e. your laptop) and just simply copy `.nuxt` directory to your RaspberryPi web directory.
+Leave all the other project files there

 # restart persistent app manager
 $ pm2 restart infoboard